Skip to content

 Internal HDD

-• Type linux-install-hdd.sh
+• Type exec linux-install-hdd.sh

 • Type how much storage you want to use for the installation (check how much free space you have, don't fill up your drive as the PS4 won't report it)